goformarty/euler-project/README.md

 # euler-project
+Interactive web application that allows user to get solutions for problems from Project Euleur.

-Please see live version of my project here:
+Please see live version here:

 ## Goal

-The goal of this project was to use JavaScipt to write algorythms for solving problems from Project Euler website.
+The goal of this project was to use JavaScipt to write algorithms for solving problems from Project Euler website.

-> ### About Project Eueler
+> #### About Project Eueler
 >
 > Project Euler is a series of challenging mathematical/computer programming problems that require mathematical insights and the use of a computer and programming skills to be solved.
 >